Aim: Boost consumer confidence for internet sales and foster consumer and food chain actors information. (DG SANTE)

 Main responsible at the European Commission

+On track.
 Pursuant to elements introduced by the Official Control Regulation (EU) 2017/625, control authorities can now buy products online without the need to identify themselves.
 They now also have the legal base to restrict access to or even close websites as well as to fight food fraud and misleading information in relation to this.
 The Commission has started Internet investigation training courses for official control staff in the framework of 'Better Training for Safer Food'.
 As regards eCommerce control, the Commission has organised a coordinated control plan to search for illegal food supplements and non-authorised novel foods in which 27 countries participated.
 Single contact points have been established for food control authorities of MS with all major ePlatforms offering food (eBay, Amazon, Alibaba, Facebook) and some Payment Service Providers (PayPal, Mastercard).